-Using these vocabulary notebooks every day has been a stable in my first grader’s daily routines!
+Using these vocabulary notebook templates to practice recording vocabulary words every day has been a staple in my first grader’s daily routines!
 As most of us can agree, daily vocabulary instruction is vital to developing reading comprehension and important for overall academic success.

 Vocabulary should be: